-Carlton County's responses to the internal control and management practices findings and to the other matter identified in our audit are described in the Corrective Action Plan.
+Carlton County's responses to the internal control and management practices findings identified in our audit are described in the Corrective Action Plan.
 The County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.